Anatomical pathology technologist

 APTs work almost exclusively for NHS hospital mortuaries or local authority public mortuaries.

-There are around 700 APTs across the UK, with 15 to 20 trainee positions available annually (AAPT).
+There are around 700 APTs across the UK, with only around 30 trainee positions available annually (RSPH).

 Look for vacancy sources at: